Strike!

-By Tonindeye Ryono Mariscal (Age 10, Fifth Grade) and Kosijo Ryono Mariscal (Age 8, Third Grade)
+By TONINDEYE RYONO MARISCAL (Age 10, Fifth Grade) and KOSIJO RYONO MARISCAL (Age 8, Third Grade)

 “What do we want?” … “Fair contract!”